stylesuxx/dji-hd-fpv-easy-setup/README.md

 This is a collection of scripts aiming at helping you to get everything set up after rooting your DJI hardware.

 > **DISCLAMIER:** Run at your own risk, I am not responsible if you brick your goggles.
 Nothing bad should happen if you follow all the directions.
-> Further I have only tested this on the DJI HD FPV goggles V2.
+> Further I have only tested this on the DJI HD FPV goggles V2 and the Caddx Vista.
 It should work the same on all other hardware though.

+## Confirmed Devices
+This setup script has been confirmed to be working with the following devices:
+* DJI HD FPV Goggles V2 (DYI mode)
+* Caddx Vista

 ## Prerequisites
 There are two things that you need to have set up [after you rooted your hardware](https://github.com/fpv-wtf/margerine):